 The prevention approach is the best way to manage costs and keep expensive health issues and chronic conditions from occurring in your work force.
 However, for those who are at high risk or already have chronic conditions, managing those issues is the first step toward improvement.

 The two approaches work together to cover an entire population.
-Since your workforce likely has people in both categories (with and without existing chronic issues), offering both types of coaching is ideal.
+Since your workforce likely has people in both categories (with and without existing chronic issues), offering both types of coaching are ideal.

 Once a participant has established which type of coaching they’ll need, the process is simple.
 Participants sign up for a health coaching appointment, ideally through your online wellness portal.
 When the time comes, they can meet with the health coach in person, over the phone, or online, providing convenient access to coaching from work or home depending on participant needs.
 Online coaching tools will help make the process smoother and more effective.